 Multiple Family and Rooming House inspection fee is $50.00 per unit, per inspection.
 In addition, inspections are conducted every two years, upon change of occupancy or on a complaint.

-Inspection shall be performed at least once every two years, upon change of occupancy or when a complaint has been filed.
+Inspection shall be performed at least once a year, upon change of occupancy or when a complaint has been filed.
 The owner or agent must be present during the inspection.
 The owner is responsible to contact the Building Department to schedule the inspection.